warehouse-web/warehouse/content/shop/2022-12-15-paratextile-magazine.md

     type: images
   - text: Add to cart
     type: cart-button
-  - body: >-
-      Paratextile Magazine, issue 01, “on making clothes”

-      Paratextile Magazine is an experimental project.
-It is an alternative sewing and pattern making publication addressing the gap between consumption and production in fashion, and in particular in fashion media.
-      The publication aims to fill in this gap providing text and do-it-yourself instructions to practice and read about clothes production.
-The project aims to create a space where knowledge, heritage, relationships, stories and manners of making clothes can be narrated, both from the fashion industry and from other fashion systems.
-The magazine is a re-interpretation of contemporary and past DIY periodicals with instructions for sewing, knitting, pattern cutting, etc. Instead of just sharing instructions for making clothes as a leisure activity, Paratextile Magazine opens up the practice of dressmaking to free interpretation, to share self-taught experimental approaches.

-      This magazine includes a pull-out pattern to recreate an intuitive t-shirt
+  - body: "Paratextile Magazine, issue 01, “on making clothes”\n\nParatextile Magazine, made by Alessandra Varisco, is an experimental alternative sewing and pattern-making publication that aims to collect and create space for knowledge, heritage, relationships, stories, and ways of making clothes from various fashion systems. \r\n\n\rThe magazine is a re-interpretation of contemporary and past DIY-periodicals with instructions for sewing, knitting, pattern cutting, etc. Instead of sharing instructions for making clothes as a leisure activity, Paratextile Magazine opens up the practice of dressmaking to free interpretation, to share self-taught experimental approaches and stories on hidden processes of garments production. \r\n\nThis magazine includes a pull-out pattern to recreate an intuitive t-shirt"
     type: text
   - image: /img/03__paratextile-magazine_wh-web_ready.jpg
     type: images